Evengard/wp-oauth-client/readme.txt

 = I need integration of this plugin with my other installed plugins like BuddyPress, etc.? = We will help you in integrating this plugin with your other installed plugins.
-Please email us at info@xecurify.com or <a href="http://miniorange.com/contact" target="_blank">Contact us</a>.
+Please email us at <a href="mailto:info@xecurify.com" target="_blank">info@xecurify.com</a> or <a href="http://miniorange.com/contact" target="_blank">Contact us</a>.
 You can also submit your query from plugin's configuration page.

 = I verified the OTP received over my email and entering the same password that I registered with, but I am still getting the error message - "Invalid password." =
-Please write to us at info@xecurify.com and we will get back to you very soon.
+Please write to us at <a href="mailto:info@xecurify.com" target="_blank">info@xecurify.com</a> and we will get back to you very soon.

 =  I would like to change our license to support the Diffrent Domain.
 How do we do this? = Yes, You can now activate the license on your new domain.
-Write us at info@xecurify.com we will help you set up.
+Write us at <a href="mailto:info@xecurify.com" target="_blank">info@xecurify.com</a> we will help you set up.

 = Is it possible to set a different redirect URL after login & logout = Yes, With standard license you can set different redirect URL to redirect to after login as well as after logout.

 = For any other query/problem/request =
-Please email us at info@xecurify.com or <a href="http://miniorange.com/contact" target="_blank">Contact us</a>.
+Please email us at <a href="mailto:info@xecurify.com" target="_blank">info@xecurify.com</a> or <a href="http://miniorange.com/contact" target="_blank">Contact us</a>.
 You can also submit your query from plugin's configuration page.

 = REST API Authentication =
 Secures the unauthorized access to your WordPress sites/pages using our <a href="https://wordpress.org/plugins/wp-rest-api-authentication/" target="_blank">WordPress REST API Authentication</a> plugin.